agentzhao/ggscripts/README.md

-# gameguardian
+# ggscripts

-Collection of lua scripts written for gameguardian
+Collection of lua scripts written for [gameguardian](https://gameguardian.net/)

+Mostly no longer working